vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ## Single-tenant Application

 Using the second option of authentification is a bit more tricky and requires to set up a registered app in you Microsoft Entra ID backend, which can be reached though Azure Portal under this link: [https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
-If this link doesn't work we just use the regular menu to access Entry ID.
+If this link doesn't work we just use the regular menu to access Microsoft Entra ID.

 We can find the app registration on the menu on the left and create a new entry